scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - `r`: The `r` bits are unused and reserved for future use.
 - `I`: The ConsIngress Router Alert flag.
-If the ConsIngress Router Alert flag has value "1", the ingress router (in construction direction) will process the L4 payload in the packet.
-The construction direction is the direction of beaconing.
+If the ConsIngress Router Alert flag has value "1", the ingress router (in construction direction) will treat the payload of the packet as a message to itself and attempt to process it according to the value of the `NextHdr` field.
+Such messages include [Traceroute Requests](#traceroute-request).
 - `E`: The ConsEgress Router Alert flag.
-If the ConsEgress Router Alert flag has value "1", the egress router (in construction direction) will process the L4 payload in the packet.
+If the ConsEgress Router Alert flag has value "1", the egress router (in construction direction) will treat the payload of the packet as a message to itself and attempt to process it according to the value of the `NextHdr` field.
+Such messages include [Traceroute Requests](#traceroute-request).

-**Note:** A sender cannot rely on multiple routers retrieving and processing the payload even if it sets multiple router alert flags.
-This is use-case dependent: In the case of Traceroute informational messages, for example, the router for which the traceroute request is intended will process the request (if the corresponding Router Alert flag is set to "1") and reply to it without further forwarding the request along the path.
-Use cases that require multiple routers/hops on the path to process a packet have to instead rely on a hop-by-hop extension (see [](#ext-header)).
-For general information on router alerts, see {{RFC2711}}.

 - `ExpTime`: Expiration time of a Hop Field.
 The field is 1-byte long, thus there are 256 different values available to express an expiration time.
 The expiration time specified in this field is relative.
 An absolute expiration time in seconds is computed in combination with the `Timestamp` field (from the corresponding Info Field), as follows:

   - `Timestamp` + (1 + `ExpTime`) * (24 hours/256)

 - `ConsIngress`, `ConsEgress`: The 16-bits ingress/egress interface IDs in construction direction, that is, the direction of beaconing.
 - `MAC`: The 6-byte Message Authentication Code to authenticate the Hop Field.
 For details on how this MAC is calculated, see [](#hf-mac-calc).

+The two Router Alert flags are commonly named `ConsIngress` and `ConsEgress` as a reminder that they request an action by the router owning the Ingress or Egress interfaces when the packet is traveling in the *construction direction* of the path segment (i.e. the direction of beaconing).
+When the packet is traveling in the opposite direction the meanings are reversed.
+These *flags* (i.e. single bit) are not to be confused with the `ConsIngress` and `ConsEgress` *fields* which designate the interfaces for the purpose of forwarding the packet and are always set, regardless of any router alert.

+A sender cannot rely on multiple routers retrieving and processing the payload even if it sets multiple router alert flags.
+This is use-case dependent: In the case of Traceroute informational messages, for example, the router for which the traceroute request is intended will process the request (if the corresponding Router Alert flag is set to "1") and reply to it without further forwarding the request along the path.
+Use cases that require multiple routers/hops on the path to process a packet have to instead rely on a hop-by-hop extension (see [](#ext-header)).
+For general information on router alerts, see {{RFC2711}}.

 #### One-Hop Path Type {#onehop}